What are you looking for?

 Habitat:

 Red bananas are a testament to Zanzibar’s botanical diversity and are generally grown on small-scale farms and in domestic gardens.
-The island’s tropical climate and fertile soils are ideal for the plants ensuring they develop their full flavor and striking coloration.
+The island’s tropical climate and fertile soils are ideal for the plants, ensuring they develop their full flavour and striking colouration.

 Interesting Fact: